lucia-auth/lucia/documentation/content/main/start-here/username-password.nextjs.md

 ### Sign out

 Create `pages/api/logout.ts`.
-This API route will handle sign-outs, and it will invalidate the current session and remove the session cookie.
+This API route will handle sign-outs by invalidating the current session and removing the session cookie.

 ```ts
 import { auth } from "../../auth/lucia";